 This Cajun turkey is bursting with flavors for obvious reasons, and all it requires is regular basting.
 In fact, the Cajun cuisine is healthy, which makes this turkey recipe healthy as well.

 The cayenne pepper in the rub helps enhance the metabolism and it may also help with blood pressure.
-In fact, the combination of different spices help improve the digestive health.
+In fact, the combination of different spices helps improve the digestive health.

 It’s a rich recipe and has various nutrients.
 Not to forget, the leftover turkey makes a delicious sandwich with multigrain bread and desired dressing!